 We also have a dog.
 (That’s not actually our dog.
 He looks similar, but if I had to actually take a photo of our actual dog and upload it, these blogs would sit in the queue waiting for you for-pretty-much-ever.
 Stock photos for the win.)
 He’s a small house dog, though I’m unsure how that happened.
 We’ve never had a house pet in our lives until Hamilton joined our family.
 He’s a year old now and still poops in way too many places he shouldn’t and probably has undiagnosed doggy anxiety.
 (Can you give Prozac to a puppy?
 Asking for a friend.)
 He’s both endearing and a little sh*t.
 Though I try to stay out of it, I’ve decided that having a dog is good practice for having kids.
 I mean, not for me.
-I know this drill.
+I parent in my sleep.
+Literally.
 He’s my 17-year-old daughter’s dog, in theory, but he gifts these lessons to all my kids.
 (Lucky them!)
 He spent months as a puppy keeping my daughter up at night because he refused to be crate trained and would cry for hours on end.
 She finally gave up and now he sleeps with various of my children depending on his and their mood.

 He also, apparently, hates taking medicine.
 This is a trait he comes by naturally in our family gene pool.
 My 7-year-old daughter has an unbelievable gag reflex.
 She used to make herself throw up in the carseat on the way to the grocery store or church (I avoided the scenario whenever I could), and she had to be sedated in the hospital for her dental appointments until she was around six because they couldn’t even clean her teeth properly without her threatening to hurl.
 Good times.